microsoft/vscode-cpptools/launch.md

 **MIMode**: Indicates the debugger that VS Code will connect to.
 Must be set to `gdb` or `lldb`.
 This is pre-configured on a per-operating system basis and can be changed as needed.

 **miDebuggerPath**: The path to the debugger (such as gdb).
-When unspecified, it will search the operating system's PATH variable first for the debugger. default": "/usr/bin/gdb".
+When unspecified, it will search the operating system's PATH variable for a debugger (GDB on Linux and Windows, LLDB on OS X).

 **stopAtEntry**: If set to true, the debugger should stop at the entrypoint of the target (ignored on attach).
 Default value is `false`.